 1. Why this program?

 Anger Management & Conflict Resolution Program Gold Coast (www.anger.org.au) will help you understand and manage your anger so that it doesn’t explode into rage.
 At the end of the day, the only thing that brings joy and meaning to life is having loving meaningful relationships with family and friends.
 The purpose of this program is to help you develop a better quality of life by improving your relationships.
+We highly recommend couples or family members to both do the course together so they can work from the same page and speak the same language.

 If you prefer to do the 24/7 ONLINE course, click on the green button above.